List of governors of Utah: Qualifications

-Governors
+List of governors

 The area that became Utah was part of the Mexican Cession obtained by the United States on May 19, 1848, in the Treaty of Guadalupe Hidalgo following the Mexican–American War.

 State of Deseret

 A constitutional convention was convened in Salt Lake City on March 8, 1849, to work on a proposal for federal recognition of a state or territory.
 The convention resulted in the provisional State of Deseret.
 Deseret claimed most of present-day Utah, Nevada and Arizona, with parts of California, Colorado, Idaho, New Mexico, Oregon, and Wyoming.
 Brigham Young was elected governor on March 12, 1849, and the legislature first met on July 2, 1849.
 The state, having never been recognized by the federal government, was formally dissolved on April 5, 1851, several months after word of the creation of Utah Territory reached Salt Lake City.

-Governors of the Territory of Utah
+Territory of Utah

 On September 9, 1850, as part of the Compromise of 1850, Utah Territory was organized, encompassing roughly the northern half of Deseret.
 The news did not reach Salt Lake City until January 1851.
 Governors of the Utah Territory were appointed by the president of the United States, and other than Brigham Young, they were frequently considered carpetbagger patronage appointees.

-The territory initially consisted of present-day Utah, most of Nevada, and portions of Colorado and Wyoming.
-On February 28, 1861, the creation of Colorado Territory took land from the eastern side of Utah Territory.
-Nevada Territory was organized from the western section of Utah Territory on March 2, 1861.
-Also on that date, Nebraska Territory gained area from the northeastern part of Utah Territory.
-Nevada Territory gained area from Utah Territory on July 14, 1862, and again on May 5, 1866, after becoming a state.
-Wyoming Territory was created on July 25, 1868, from Nebraska Territory, taking more area from the northeast corner, giving Utah Territory its final borders.